dawapaljor/sft-report/src/pages/content/0-report.md

 ### Harassment and Intimidation of and Assault on Chemi Lhamo

 According to Topjor, by the time he returned to the bridge, Tibetan protester Chemi Lhamo was fully encircled by CCP supporters.
 A Tibetan woman was praying near Chemi.
 CCP supporters were shoving the Tibetan woman.
 Topjor put his arms around the Tibetan woman.
-An older CCP supporter in his fifties or sixties shoved Topjor and then kicked him in the cheSt Topjor fell to the ground.
+An older CCP supporter who appeared to be in his fifties or sixties shoved Topjor and then kicked him in the chest.
+Topjor fell to the ground.
 When he got up, he went directly to the police and said, “I got assaulted.
 I want to file a police report.”
 The police responded by saying that dealing with the current situation was a higher priority.
 Topjor identified the man in the following photo as his assailant.

 <img src="/images/Screenshot-2024-04-10-at-11.01.32-AM-min.jpg" alt="Screenshot-2024-04-10-at-11.01.32-AM-min.jpg" class="w-1/2"/>